ludsl/Industry_classifcation_tool/README.md

 You can download and open the .pbix file in the above links, and there is a user manual (docs/Manual_of_Power_BI.pdf) for detailed guidance.

-You can copy the LDA output of both IREC and WALMID to src/PowerBI and use to src/PowerBI/powerbi.py to generate the input data for the Power BI software by executing the following commands:
+You can copy the LDA output of both IREC and WALMID to src/PowerBI, and the output of location quotient (location_quotient.xlsx) and then use to src/PowerBI/powerbi.py to generate the input data for the Power BI software by executing the following commands:

 ```
 cd src/PowerBI/powerbi.py